gameworkers/zine-gdc-2019/copy-src/00-main-copy.md

 everywhere else in the industry.

-But it doesn't have to be that way! **This is where workers' cooperatives come
-in: workers' co-ops are businesses that are fully and democratically owned by the people who work there.** Nobody in a workers' co-op is working to create profits for some shareholder, and everyone can earn the full value of their labour.
+But it doesn't have to be that way! **This is where workers' cooperatives come in**: workers' co-ops are businesses that are **fully and democratically owned by the people who work there**.
+Nobody in a workers' co-op is working to create profits for some shareholder, and everyone can earn the full value of their labour.
 When the co-op expands, new workers become worker-owners, as opposed to merely being employees hired by separate business owners.
 Many people who start